Build Quality / Design

 According to viewer on my Youtube channel (Asi1600 Mm), the Nikon AIS 50mm f/1.2 is known to be t1.26, so that means the Mitakon 50mm f/0.95 III’s light transmission is t/1.14

 I was really impressed when I was testing the Mitakon Speedmaster 50mm f/0.95 II.
 An ultra fast full frame lens with nice metal construction that wouldnt cost a leg and an arm is something a lot of people wanted.
 However it was only available in Sony E mount which means a lot of us just can’t have it.

-Now Zhongyi released the new version, while the Chromatic aberration and lens flare are still a bit more than what I would like to see, overall image quality and build quality are actually still very good especially once you consider it’s very affordable price tag.
+Now Zhongyi released the new version, while the Chromatic aberration and lens flare are still a bit more than what I would like to see, the bokeh is debatable, some may like it but some may prefer the older version, overall image quality and build quality are quite good especially once you consider it’s very affordable price tag.